cwiegert/neptune-external-z-rail-system/README.md

 - The current offset on the x axis endstop switch is designed to fit the stock position, and the finger added to the x axis printhead will trigger a stock 0 point.

 - **finish writing the pre-reqs here... make sure to put the basics up top**
--

-This repository contains **STEP** and **STL** files for a custom Z-axis linear rail mounting system designed specifically for the **Elegoo Neptune 4 Pro** 3D printer.

-## 📦 Contents

-The following files are included in this repo:

-- `STEP/` – 3D CAD files for modification or inspection in parametric design tools (e.g., Fusion 360, FreeCAD, SolidWorks)
-- `STL/` – Mesh files ready for 3D printing
-- `README.md` – Project documentation

 ## 📦 BOM
 <small>